 1) On the left hand side User can sign-in via providing email id and password.
 There will also be a hyperlink for forgot password.

-2) On the right hand side user can sign-in via facebook or twitter id.
+2) On the right hand side user can sign-in via facebook.

 7) Register- Similar implementation like “sign-in”.
 In the focussed pop-up window User would require to enter only below details:

-First Name, Last Name, Mobile, Email id, Confirm email id, password, DOB, and Gender.
+First Name, Last Name, Mobile, Email id, password, confirm password

 *Once the account gets activated via email user would need to enter other mandatory details on first login.